Why does deployment frequency matter?

 If you release a small batch of faulty code, it’s a lot easier to revert that quickly than a release that contains a week’s worth of changes.

-In essence, having a higher deployment frequency gives your organization the ability to be more nimble in making changes.
+Having a higher deployment frequency gives your organization the ability to be more nimble in making changes.

 How should you approach increasing deployment frequency?